Displaying Spotify Now Playing on a 3DS

 A showcase of my experiments with niche hardware

-After digging around multiple HARD-OFF stores in Akihabara, I found a New 3DS LL which was in pretty good condition and sold for a reasonable price.
-I bought it and was full of excitement to have a second device I could use for tinkering, but didn’t have a specific vision for what I wanted to do with it yet.
+After digging around multiple HARD-OFF stores in Akihabara, I found a New 3DS LL which was in pretty good condition and sold for a reasonable price (or that’s what I was telling myself, at least).
+I bought it and was full of excitement to have a second device I could use for tinkering, but frankly had no clue what I wanted to do with it just yet.

 Diving into Homebrew